Nobel disease: Linus Pauling

 Linus Pauling won the 1954 Nobel Prize in Chemistry for his work on chemical bonds and the Nobel Peace Prize in 1962 for his peace activism.
 A decade before winning the first prize, he was diagnosed with Bright's disease, which he treated in part by ingesting vitamin supplements, which he claimed dramatically improved his condition.
 He later espoused taking high doses of vitamin C to reduce the likelihood and severity of experiencing the common cold.
 Pauling himself consumed amounts of vitamin C on a daily basis that were more than 120 times the recommended daily intake.
 He further argued that megadoses of vitamin C have therapeutic value for treating schizophrenia and for prolonging cancer patients' lives.
 These claims are not supported by the best available science.

 William Shockley

 William Shockley, who shared the 1956 Nobel Prize in Physics with Walter Houser Brattain and John Bardeen for their invention of the point-contact transistor, believed in racialism and eugenics.

 James Watson

 James Watson was awarded the 1962 Nobel Prize in Physiology or Medicine, together with Francis Crick and Maurice Wilkins, "for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material".
-Since at least 2000, Watson consistently and publicly claimed that black people are inherently less intelligent than white people, and that exposure to sunlight in tropical regions and higher levels of melanin cause dark-skinned people to have a higher sex drive.
+Since at least 2000, Watson consistently and publicly claimed that black people are on average less intelligent than white people, and that exposure to sunlight in tropical regions and higher levels of melanin cause dark-skinned people to have a higher sex drive.